Archive for March, 2010

 Like clockwork, first light eventually came and after a quick cup of coffee and some breakfast, everyone packed-up their gear and headed out to beat the sun.
 But it was scorching hot by 10am and the dusty trail went up and down and was long as we threaded our way over the hills on a wildlife trail trodden by elephant and other large animals for millennia.

 At lunch, a quick camp was erected down at the river as we all cooled off and enjoyed the refreshing water.
 An hour later, it was up into the hills again.
-The rangers attached to me and Bob got sidetracked and led us down off trail getting lost for a short period until I headed back up and found the right route.
+The rangers attached to me got sidetracked and led us down off trail getting lost for a short period until I headed back up and found the right route.
 From there, we discovered a pile of gaur bones that had certainly been poached for its horns.
 Continuing on, we trudged along the path until the late afternoon finally reaching our number one objective as the sun dipped low.

 Two large mineral licks situated by the river on either side where large mammals like gaur, banteng and elephant come for the mineral supplements.
 A set of fresh tiger tracks was discovered on the trail down to the deposit.
-The rangers quickly set-up a photographic blind in the mineral licks for Pongpol and myself as we settled in by the river.
+The rangers quickly set-up a photographic blind in the mineral licks for me as we settled in by the river.
 Promptly, dinner was served and it was a quick dash to bed for most of the group after the long hot day.
 The excitement of finally sitting at a mineral lick I had never visited kept me up for awhile as I lay in the hammock.

 Day 4: March 8th – Pigeons, parrots, and another wild pig